mostafa-hisham/item_catalog/README.md

 Setup the Database & Start the Server
-1-run "pg_config.sh" To set up required python libraries to run the project 2-type "pyhon database_setup.py" this will create the database.
+1-run "pg_config.sh" To set up required python libraries to run the project 2-type "python database_setup.py" this will create the database.
-3-type "pyhon lotsofcatalog.py" and add some data i Categories and items.
+3-type "python lotsofcatalog.py" and add some data i Categories and items.
 4-type "python project.py" to start the server.
 5-open "http://localhost:5000" in your browser